 - 6gm carbohydrates.

-So adding it into our daily diet will help of gain required nutrition with increasing weight.
+So adding it to our daily diet will help us gain essential nutrition with increasing weight.

 Anyone with a strong immunity power can easily defeat any outer infection.